l-Avant-Seine/avantseine/wp-content/plugins/wordpress-seo/readme.txt

 == Changelog ==

-= 24.1 =
+= 24.4 =

-Release date: 2024-12-18
+Release date: 2025-02-04

-Yoast SEO 24.1 adds the Yoast SEO Dashboard to monitor your site's SEO performance in one overview.
-Find more about Yoast SEO 24.1 in [our release post](https://yoa.st/release-18-12-24)!

-#### Enhancements

-* Introduces the Yoast Dashboard, a place where site administrators can check the SEO and Readability performance of the site's posts.
-* Adds `Not analyzed` as an option in the readability filter in the posts page.
-* Enhances the existing `Needs improvement` option in the readability filter in the posts page, to include posts that don't have enough content as well.
+Yoast SEO 24.4 brings more enhancements and bugfixes.
+[Find more information about our software releases and updates here](https://yoa.st/releases).

 #### Bugfixes

+* Fixes a bug where editing a link in the block editor would have unexpected consequences when using undo.
+* Fixes a bug where the `article:modified_time` meta tag would show an earlier time than the `article:published_time` meta tag for scheduled posts.
-* Fixes a bug where posts that have been set to explicitly not be noindexed and had no keyword set would not appear in the relevant SEO filter in the posts page.
+* Fixes a bug where the Schema type of the product would not be locked when Yoast WooCommerce SEO is enabled.

-#### Other

-* Improves the translatability of feedback for the _paragraph length_ and the _sentence length_ assessments.
+* Fixes a bug where using hyphens at the start or end of a sentence would cripple the content analysis when editing a post.

-= 24.0 =
+= 24.3 =

-Release date: 2024-12-03
+Release date: 2025-01-21

-Yoast SEO 24.0 brings more enhancements and bugfixes.
-[Find more information about our software releases and updates here](https://yoa.st/release-3-12-24).
+Yoast SEO 24.3 brings more enhancements and bugfixes.
+[Find more information about our software releases and updates here](https://yoa.st/releases).

 #### Enhancements

-* Allows to set OpenGraph image HTML metadata `width`, `height`, and `type` to `null` in order not to show them.
-Props to [GiovanniMounir](https://github.com/GiovanniMounir).
-* Improves the _transition words_ assessment for Portuguese and English by updating the relevant lists of transition words.
-Props to [BrunoAseff](https://github.com/BrunoAseff).
-* Introduces an error message in the Yoast _General_ page in case of JavaScript errors.
-* Updates the design and translations of the country selector in the modal for related keyphrase suggestions.
+* Introduces more robust HTML processing and highlighting for the _sentence length_ and _paragraph length_ assessments.

 #### Bugfixes

+* Fixes a bug where the Semrush request would be executed twice when opening the related keyphrases modal.
-* Fixes a bug where the first step in the _First time configuration_ would not be considered finished unless the _Site representation_ step would be finished as well.
+* Fixes a bug where the text color in the search on our settings page would not change correctly when active, resulting in bad contrast.
-* Fixes a bug where the settings for a post type are inaccessible when the permalink structure includes special characters that require encoding, e.g., when WooCommerce products are set to use the \"Shop base with category\" permalink structure.
-* Fixes a bug where the Yoast _General_ page would not reflect the active menu item properly if using a fallback.
+* Fixes a bug where the _View_ button label in the Yoast dashboard would not be available for translation.

 #### Other

+* Improves contrast in the related keyphrase suggestions table.
-* Improves the documentation for `wpseo_enable_tracking` filter.
-Props to [kkmuffme](https://github.com/kkmuffme).
+* Improves contrast in the RSS supported variables explainer table.

 = Earlier versions =
 For the changelog of earlier versions, please refer to [the changelog on yoast.com](https://yoa.st/yoast-seo-changelog).